stormalf/porth/README.md

     LOOP: keyword to close the loop
     COMMENTS : are ignored by the compiler 3 possible comments allowed for now : //, # and ;
     MEM: keyword to push the address of the beginning of the memory onto the stack
+    @: operator loads value from the memory
+    $: operator stores value to the memory

 ## release notes